f4b6a3/uuid-creator/README.md

 ```
 #### Timestamp

 The timestamp is a value that represents date and time.
-It has 4 subparts: timestamp low, timestamp mid, timestamp high and version number.
+It has 4 subparts: low timestamp, middle timestamp, high timestamp and version number.

 ```
 Standard timestamp arrangement